ingresso-group/slate/source/includes/_intro.md

 # IMPORTANT NOTE

-This API is close to completion but is still a work in progress - until this note is removed v1 of the API is subject to change.
+The API is fully functional but still in development - until this note is removed the API is subject to change.

 # Introduction